csci-182/fall2022/pages/_assignments/tutorial08.md

 ## What to turn in
 To submit Tutorial 8, please paste the following links into the Moodle under the Tutorial 8 submission section:

-1. A link to your **homepage** on GitHub pages, which should link to the drawing you made in tutorial 8 (tutorials/tutorial07/index.html).
-See <a href="https://vanwars.github.io/csci185-coursework" target="_blank">Sarah's Homepage</a> for an example.
+1. A link to your **homepage** on GitHub pages, which should link to:
-    * Note that your homepage should also link to previous tutorials and homework you have done.
+    1. The number guessing game
+    2. The circle drawings
 2. A link to your GitHub **code repository** (where your code files are stored).